Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 On this page

-Austria is a popular destination for international students, and is known for its beautiful alpine scenery, rich cultural heritage, and musical legacy.
-The country boasts several respected universities and specialised higher education colleges that offer a wide range of programs in both German and English.
-Austrian higher education has a strong emphasis on research and innovation, and the country’s location makes it very appealing to international students who want to study in the heart of Europe.
+Austria is a popular destination for international students and is known for its alpine scenery, rich cultural heritage, and musical legacy.
+The country has several respected universities and universities of applied sciences (Fachhochschulen) offering a wide range of programmes in both German and English.
+Austrian higher education places strong emphasis on research and innovation, and its central European location makes it attractive for international students.

-Living in Austria as a student allows you to experience its vibrant cities, historical towns, and breath-taking natural landscapes.
-The country is renowned for its quality of life, efficient public transportation, and safe urban environments, providing an ideal setting for academic and personal growth.
+Living in Austria as a student offers access to vibrant cities, historic towns, and breathtaking natural landscapes.
+The country is known for its high quality of life, efficient public transport, and generally safe urban environments, providing a strong setting for academic and personal development.

 How to Apply for a Student Visa